 Gladstone welcomes inquiries from journalists.
 Our media-relations staff is on hand to provide local, regional, national, and international journalists with accurate information about Gladstone’s research and our investigators’ areas of expertise.
 We are available to arrange interviews with Gladstone scientists and assist in developing story ideas.

-As coronavirus concerns grow, Gladstone's virology experts are here to answer your questions, offer insight, provide context, and discuss the impacts of the outbreak on public health.
+Gladstone's virology experts are here to answer your questions, offer insight, provide context, and discuss the public health impacts.